Astor School

 Hello Astor Families,

-Classroom/homeroom teacher notifications will go out Friday, August 11 for all 1st through 8th graders.
-If you did not receive this information or you have multiple children in the same grade level, then please reach out to the office starting Monday, August 14th at 503-916-6244.
-The office hours are from 7:30 to 4 daily.
+Classroom/homeroom teacher notifications have been released for all 1st through 8th graders.
+If you did not receive this information or you have multiple children in the same grade level, then please reach out to the office starting at 503-916-6244.
+The office hours are from 8am to 4pm daily.
+Kindergarten families will receive a phone call regarding your child's teacher, school start date, and parent-teacher meeting time/day.

+All families can find our welcome back letter for the 24-25 school year here.
 We have so many exciting events coming up this month!
-You can find information on them in the last Astor Connection here.
+You can find information on them in the last Astor Connection.

 Warmly,